furagu/easy-gd/README.md

 ## Reading

 <a name="createFrom" />
-### gd.createFrom(filename, callback)
+### gd.createFrom(filename, [options,] callback)
 Open image file with GD library, auto-detecting image format (only GIF, JPEG and PNG are supported).
-Automatically rotates image if Exif Orientation tag presents (mirrored images are not supported, rotated only).
+By default automatically rotates image if Exif _Orientation_ tag presents (mirrored images are not supported, rotated only).
+Autorotation could be turned off with ```autorotate: false`` option.

 __Arguments__

 * filename – A name of the file to open.
+* options – An object representing createFromPtr() settings:
+    * autorotate (optional, true by default) – A boolean, controlling image autorotation feature.
+Set it to false to disable autorotation.
 * callback(err, image) – A callback which is called when the image is loaded or error occured.
 Image is a conventional _gd.Image_ object extended with _format_ property, being 'jpg', 'gif' or 'png'.

 __Example__